 Weather plays a huge role in waterfowl hunting in Alaska, especially since most waterfowlers who come here are after trophy birds in full winter plumage.
 If that’s your goal, we suggest that you hunt after November 1st through the end of the duck hunting season in mid-December.
 Sunlight is another factor to consider.
 In November, you’ll have around 10 hours of daylight, but in December that drops to five or six hours.
 Warm layers of comfortable clothes, wool and fleece are recommended.
 Be sure to bring one heavy coat for sitting in skiffs or blinds.

-Your outfitter will meet you at the public boat ramp in Whittier before daylight.
-You’ll be hunting from shore over decoys.
-Most days one or two sets will keep the clients barrels warm, but if necessary your guide will re-locate to find more birds, or different species.
+Most days one or two sets will keep the clients barrels warm, but if necessary your guide will relocate to find more birds, or different species.

 Duck Hunts in Resurrection Bay